On this page:

 Note: There are particular set of course requirements for Joint Degree students – please see the section on the Joint Degree with the Graduate School of Business and Joint Degree with the Stanford Law School for requirements.

 Students must meet all of the University, School and program requirements and follow all policies listed on the Program Proposal.
-Failure to fulfill any requirements will delay conferral of the Master of Arts degree and further course enrollment.
-The MA Programs Officer verifies the Program Proposal against the student's transcript, so the two documents must match exactly.
+Failure to fulfill any requirements will delay conferral of the Master's degree and further course enrollment.
+The Master's Programs Officer verifies the Program Proposal against the student's transcript, so the two documents must match exactly.
 Any changes from the initial course of study planned in the first quarter must be reflected on the revised program proposal.

 The minimum course unit requirement for the Master's degree in CTE, LDT and POLS is 45 units taken in residence at Stanford.
 The minimum course unit requirement for the Master's degree in ICE and IEPA is 48 units taken in residence at Stanford.
+The minimum course unit requirement for the Master's degree in EDS is 51 units taken in residence at Stanford.
 Please refer to the joint degree sections of this handbook for the allowable combination of minimum units required to earn the MA/JD and the MA/MBA degrees.

 Units earned at another institution do not count toward the minimum units required for the Master's degree at Stanford.
 However, previous coursework may be used to meet course requirements if equivalent studies have been pursued.
 (Note: Courses taken through Stanford's Exchange Scholar Program or the formal exchange program with U.C.
 Berkeley or U.C.
-San Francisco may count as part of the 45 unit minimum.)
-Coterminal students who have completed graduate level work in the two quarters prior to beginning their Masters program, will be able to use those units toward their MA requirements, with approval from the MA Programs Officer and Program Director.
+San Francisco may count as part of Stanford's unit minimum.)
+Coterminal students who have completed graduate level work in the three quarters prior to beginning their Master's program, will be able to transfer those units toward their Master's requirements, with approval from the Master's Programs Officer and Program Director.